charles-uno/resume/resume.md

 # Summary

-Twelve years of experience with distributed Linux systems.
+Twelve years of experience with distributed Linux systems, plus a variety of tools and languages.

-Twelve years experience with Python and distributed Linux systems.
-Emphasis on the server side using Docker, CI/CD pipelines, and REST APIs.
+Comfortable taking ownership of complex systems with many stakeholders.
-Open to opportunities in cloud infrastructure, back-end development, or somewhere in between.
+Open to opportunities in cloud infrastructure, server-side development, or somewhere in between.

 <!---